cranjesh/images-test/TheSoldiersLegacyThorough.md

 "The chest held his will, among other documents."
 She hesitated, her fingers tightening slightly around her reticule.
 "I— I hardly know what else.
 Edward never spoke of it, but he was insistent that it remain safe.
 As though it were his final safeguard."

-Holmes nodded, his expression unreadable.
+Holmes mused, his fingers lightly tapping the armrest as his thoughts unraveled..
 "I may need to consult my brother on certain military matters.
 He has access to information beyond the War Office’s usual channels."

 "You seem particularly interested in them," I remarked as Holmes’s mention of his enigmatic brother piqued my curiosity.
 Mycroft Holmes rarely involved himself in “common” crimes—but when he did, the stakes invariably spanned empires.